davidelbeze/v2midi_polishing/MIDIvideo_dataset/video_generation/README.md

 ## Overview

-This folder contains the code responsible for large-scale video generation in the V2MIDI project.
-It transforms MIDI files and their corresponding Parseq/Deforum configurations into synchronized, AI-generated videos.
+This folder contains the code responsible for large-scale video generation: it transforms MIDI files and their corresponding Parseq/Deforum configurations into synchronized, AI-generated videos.

 ## Contents